Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 What are the different types of tutoring?

-There are two different types of tutoring: one to one tuition or group tuition.
+There are two different types of tutoring: one-on-one tutoring or group tutoring.
 They can both be delivered either in person or online.

-The alternative to group tuition is one to one tuition, either online or in person.
-This typically provides the pupil with the most impact and gives a more personalised, focused tuition experience.
+The alternative to group tutoring is one-on-one tutoring, either online or in person.
+This typically provides the pupil with the most impact and gives a more personalised, focused tutoring experience.

 What are the disadvantages of group tutoring?